smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/11 - Self Join.md

 #### Example 4: Relational Division

-Self joins are also used in relational division.
+Self-joins are also used in relational division.

 Given the following table of employees and their licenses, determine all employees who have matching licenses.